 European Fund for Displaced Scientists

-An ALLEA-Breakthrough Prize Foundation Partnership to Support Scholars Impacted by the War in Ukraine
+An ALLEA-Breakthrough Prize Foundation Partnership for Scholars Impacted by the War in Ukraine

 ABOUT THE EFDS

-In 2022, ALLEA partnered with the Breakthrough Prize Foundation to support scholars and scientific institutions impacted by the war in Ukraine.
-The programme, endowed with $1.5 million, provides funding to academic institutions in Europe to host displaced scholars.
-The initiative also benefits affected Ukrainian universities, academies, and research institutes in maintaining their operations and rebuilding their scientific facilities and research collaborations.
+Immediately following the Russian invasion of Ukraine in February 2022, ALLEA partnered with the Breakthrough Prize Foundation to support scholars and scientific institutions impacted by the war.
+The programme was endowed with $1.5 million and provided funding to academic institutions in Europe to host displaced scholars.
+The initiative also assisted Ukrainian universities, academies, and research institutes in maintaining their operations and rebuilding their scientific facilities.

-The EFDS programme has two separate funding lines:
+The EFDS programme had two rounds of two separate funding lines, both of which are closed:

-Funding Line 1 provides funds to academic institutions within the Council of Europe region that are willing and able to host scholars who have been displaced by the war in Ukraine.
-The aim is to provide immediate assistance to scholars in the continuation of their research in a safe environment.
+• Funding Line 1 provided funds to academic institutions within the Council of Europe region that were willing and able to host scholars displaced by the war in Ukraine.
+The aim was to provide immediate assistance to scholars in the continuation of their research in a safe environment.
+The EFDS supported a total of 40 Ukrainian scholars hosted by 28 institutions in 12 European countries, including Austria, Germany, Hungary, Italy, Latvia, the Netherlands, Poland, Portugal, Spain, Czech Republic, Bulgaria and Sweden.

 The Breakthrough Prize Foundation